 We believe that we have access to sufficient financial resources with which to fund our operations or those of our subsidiaries for the foreseeable future.
-However, certain events or actions may shorten the period through which our current operating funds will sustain us, including, without limitation, the failure of the Asset Sale to close as a result of the failure to satisfy closing conditions (including the approval of the transaction by the holders of a majority of our outstanding common stock, if we decide to grow our organization by pursuing development or commercialization activities for our current or future product candidates, or if we incur unexpected expenses.
+However, certain events or actions may shorten the period through which our current operating funds will sustain us, including, without limitation, if we decide to grow our organization by pursuing development or commercialization activities for our current or newly acquired or developed product candidates, or if we incur unexpected expenses.
 We may also acquire new technologies, product candidates and/or products and the cost to acquire, develop and/or commercialize such new technologies, product candidates and/or products may shorten the period through which our current operating funds will sustain us.
 However, we may not be able to obtain sufficient additional funding on satisfactory terms, if at all.
 If we are unsuccessful in raising additional capital, or the terms of raising such capital are unacceptable, we may have to modify our business plan and/or significantly curtail our planned development activities, acquisition of new product candidates and other operations.